-I’m a writer, editor, teacher, and event moderator based in Brooklyn, New York.
+I’m a writer, editor, content marketer, and event moderator based in Brooklyn, New York.
 I have an MFA in creative writing (nonfiction) from The New School and have taught writing at F.I.T.
 (Fashion Institute of Technology).

 These days, I write about the intersection of entrepreneurship and innovation in features for American Express Open Forum and Marriott's Travel Brilliantly.
 Both brands are clients of Contently, where I was senior editor.
 I've also contributed to Bon Appetit, Inc., Food52, Edible, The Boston Globe, and Boston College Magazine.
 In 2014, I published an essay about Mary Moody Emerson, aunt and inspiration to Ralph Waldo Emerson, in The Who, the What, and the When: 65 Artists Illustrate the Secret Sidekicks of History (Chronicle Books).

 As founding and contributing editor of the Penguin Random House site Signature (formerly Biographile), I covered biography and memoir across publishers.
 (Unfortunately, the site no longer exists; PDF archives available upon request.)
 I've also worked as research editor for Bon Appétit, Vogue, Vanity Fair, and other publications.

 And as founder and host of the live event series Speak Easy: Conversations with Artists & Entrepreneurs, I've interviewed all sorts of creative people, including authors Colm Toibin (Brooklyn, The Master, The Empty Family, et cetera) and Chad Harbach (The Art of Fielding, MFA vs. NYC, and n+1).